 While your employer’s insurance company is required to pay out these benefits, they may not always be giving you the full amount you are due.
 Insurance companies are notorious for making it difficult for you to get your benefits.
 Even though they know that you were hurt at work and don’t have a paycheck coming in, they still do all they can to deny your benefits.
 When this occurs, it is important that you have an experienced attorney at your side to help you navigate this complex process.Are You Eligible?

-At Marcotte Law Firm, our lawyers have more than 150 years of combined experience helping individuals who have been hurt at work.
+At Marcotte Law Firm, our Lowell Workers Compensation lawyers have decades of experience helping individuals who have been hurt at work.
 We work with people who have been injured at a variety of workplaces, with an emphasis in construction accidents.
 These injuries can occur due to:

 - Falls from heights